opencredo/secure-pipeline-verifier/README.md

 <img src="docs/img/spv_control1-4.jpg" alt="Secure Software Pipeline Blueprint Controls 1-4" style="margin: 10px; " width="50%" height="50%"/>

 These controls can be executed against repositories that are hosted on either GitHub or GitLab.

+This project is able to provision an AWS infrastructure with Terraform, so that the application can be run on a schedule.
+You can also run the application via the CLI on your local machine.

 ## Policies
 Here's the list of policies checks that the application allows you to run on your repository: